dotnetdev3/AspNetCoreMultiPartProject/README.md

 				- If Development add UseBrowserLink, UseDeveloperExceptionPage, and UseDatabaseErrorPage
 				- If Not Development Add UseExceptionHandler and point it to Home/Error.cshtml
 		- [ ] Setup Development Envirornment
-			- Add envirornment type to launchsettings.json or WishList.csproj
+			- Add envirornment type to WishList.csproj
 	- [ ] Add HomeController and Views
 		- [ ] Add Generic Welcome View
 			- Create a new Folder "Home" in the "Views" folder